light156/multi-ancestry-COJO/README.md

 ## Usage & Example Commands

 The usage is largely consistent with the original GCTA COJO, but extended to handle **multiple cohorts**.
-In most cases, you can simply replace the path to the GCTA executable with ours.
 Specifically,
 1. We extend `--bfile` `--cojo-file` `--keep` `--remove` to multiple cohorts.
   Please ensure that paths are correctly paired across cohorts.
 2. We support PLINK LD matrix inputs through the option `--ld` (as an alternative to ``--bfile``).